1. Introduction

 const userId = event.userId;

 // 1.
-Create user session in your auth system
+Create access token in your auth system

 userId: userId,